yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 data collection part and allow full configuration of the application.

-When the application (soc-performance-monitor) is invoked, it starts up with the default data which is set to zero.
+When the application (soc-performance-monitor) is invoked, it starts up with the default data, which is set to zero.
 To populate the real values, the user can use the scripts provided in the prebuilt filesystem.

 Temperature data